Drifter-Supremo/simpsons-quotes/TASKS.md

 # TASKS.md — Simpsons Quote Generator

 A lightweight web app that displays random iconic Simpsons quotes from seasons 1 to 9, with a flip animation on quote change.
-Deployed as a static site on Vercel or Netlify.
+Deployed as a static site on GitHub Pages.

 ---